zff-team/zff-rs/README.md

 Input and output storage device was the internal NVMe.

 The following benchmark was created for a \~20GB prebuilt image, which was generated using [the benchmark script](/benchmarks/gen_benchmark_image.sh).

+#### Results

+> [WARNING!]
+Comparisons reflect specific tool implementations and configurations, not inherent properties of the formats themselves.

 ![Acquisition time](/benchmarks/acquisition_time.png)